Sten-H/faas/README.md

 Accessed through /lambda/factorial?n=5

-## Missing Features

-* HTML methods.
-Right now only accepting GET requests

 ## About Features

 Right now a lot of the functionality is implemented in a very naive way, to be able to sketch out the form of it.
-* Load balancing is extremely naive, it treats list of containers of services as a FIFO queue.
+* **Load balancing** is extremely naive, it treats list of containers of services as a FIFO queue.
 So every container of "function_1" will be cycled through until a container is used again.
-* Service discovery right now is done, I think, in a rather heavy handed way where it will rebuild the entire RouteTable in an interval.
+* **Service discovery** right now is done, I think, in a rather heavy handed way where it will rebuild the entire RouteTable in an interval.
 Best would be if it could trigger add/remove  when new containers appear or existing containers disappear.
 In the implementation used right now since it rebuild the RouteTable it also resets the """load balancing"""
+* **HTTP methods** GET, POST, PUT, DELETE are supported (in theory), however like the things above it's done in a pretty naive way.
+The method type of a function is set with docker label faas.method, right now a function only accepts a single method.

 ## Issues